Would you say your current self service support is a source of customer satisfaction?

 AI-powered automation is one way to give customers the space they need to self-serve on their own time while also ensuring that service is warm, personalized, and delights at every interaction.
 Some of the ways AI is doing that today include:

-Chat tech combines AI-powered search and knowledge bases to respond to customers 24/7, then directs them to the resource that best fits their needs.
+Conversational AI in the form of chat tech combines AI-powered search and knowledge bases to respond to customers 24/7, then directs them to the resource that best fits their needs.
 Whether chatbots send them to a tutorial, FAQ article, or the next live available rep, customers are getting responsive service any time of day or night.

-Chatbot technology with embedded conversational AI can also be tweaked based on data trends and times of year.
+Chatbot technology with embedded generative AI can also be tweaked based on data trends and times of year.
 For example, knowing that a customer may be inquiring about how to purchase a Christmas display versus how to return a swimsuit based on previous customer data.

 Content Recommendations